Read time 10 minutes

 Once these prerequisites are met, you can add a shared mailbox in Outlook.

-Once the admin adds you to the shared mailbox in Microsoft 365, you need to close and restart MS Outlook.
-After restarting Outlook, the shared mailbox might appear in your folder pane below the primary mailbox.
-However, if this doesn’t happen, you can add the shared mailbox manually.
+Ask the admin to add you to the shared mailbox in Microsoft 365, then you need to close and start MS Outlook again.
+After restarting Outlook, it might appear in your folder pane below the primary mailbox.
+However, if this doesn’t happen, you can add a shared mailbox in Outlook manually.